morpheus18-glitch/autolytiq/README.md

 AutolytiQ is an end-to-end retail automotive platform that unifies CRM, desking, F&I, analytics, and machine-learning driven operations.
-The repository is organised as a pnpm workspace that ships a React front end, a TypeScript/Express API, Python services for predictive scoring, and operational tooling needed for production deployments on DigitalOcean.
+The repository is organised as a pnpm workspace that ships a React front end, a TypeScript/Express API, Python services for predictive scoring, and operational tooling for production deployments on DigitalOcean Kubernetes.

 ## Monorepo layout